OneDrive/onedrive-api-docs/docs/rest-api/concepts/scan-guidance.md

 GET /sites
 ```

 The sites enumeration API also supports the [delta query][] to get information about new sites created or changes to site structure.
+Delta query support for site enumeration is currently rolling out to the Microsoft Graph Beta version.
 Please keep reading for more information about delta query.

+To receive notifications about new site collections you can subscribe to web hooks using the Microsoft Graph [subscriptions][] endpoint.
+The target resource for these notifications is **/sites**.
+You will receive notifications when new site collections are created or deleted as well as when sub sites or lists are created.

 ## Crawl and process by using delta query